Dayton School of Business Bulletin Overview

 The Sport Management program at the Dayton School of Business is designed to provide the opportunity to develop expertise in business management with an orientation toward the world of sport.
 People given the opportunity for responsibility in the management of sport programs and facilities must become familiar with the various aspects of sport activities in addition to becoming professional business leaders.
 The major addresses the emphasis on Christian service in the growing area of world sport business.
 Opportunities for employment would include a variety of sport organizations involving management, marketing, promotion, and fund raising.

-Asbury University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, and master’s degrees.
+Asbury University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, master’s, and education specialist degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Asbury University.

-The Howard and Beverly Dayton School of Business is a member of The Accreditation Council for Business Schools and Programs (ACBSP).
+The Dayton School of Business is a member of The Accreditation Council for Business Schools and Programs (ACBSP).